schung114/3D-art/index.md

 The 'pip' command can be used in a command window to install the libraries.
 If there are issues with installing the libraries, try "python -m pip install (library name here)" instead.

-To run the program, execute the main.py file.
+To run the program, execute the `main.py file`.
 There are no necessary changes to run the code, other than installing the libraries.

 ## Example Stuff